ItayMeiri/Threshold_Not_Magic/README.md

-# Out-Of-Distribution Is Not a Magic: The Clash Between Rejection Rate and Model Success
+# Out-Of-Distribution Is Not Magic: The Clash Between Rejection Rate and Model Success

 This repository contains code and results for the research paper titled "Out-Of-Distribution Is Not a Magic: The Clash Between Rejection Rate and Model Success".
 The goal of this study was to evaluate the performance of different out-of-distribution (OOD) detection techniques in the context of network traffic classification.